Find Affordable College Courses

 12 Yearly Graduations

-Claremont School of Theology is the 6th most popular school in the nation for students seeking a doctor's degree in philosophy and religious studies.
+Claremont School of Theology is the 6th most popular school in the nation for students seeking a doctor's degree in philosophy & religious studies.
 Each year, around 200 students seeking various degrees attend the university.
-For the 2020-2021 academic year, 12 doctor's degrees were handed out to philosophy and religious studies majors at Claremont School of Theology.
-Around 42% of these students were from an underrepresented racial-ethnic group, and 25% were women.
+During the most recent year for which we have data, 12 people received their doctor's degree in philosophy & religious studies from Claremont School of Theology.
+Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
+Data shows that Claremont School of Theology graduates that hold this degree go on to make a median salary of $58,984.

 #7